cheffuller/globetrotter-frontend/README.md

 # globetrotter
-A travel planning app that provides users with suggested places to visit, weather information, and route planning for specific days.
+A social media platform focused on providing users with travel-oriented services such as vacation planning, location discovery, and blogging.
+A stretch goal is to provide booking links/functionality.
+Globetrotter will use the open-meteo weather api to provide weather predictions/patterns for travel planning.